Numerical wave propagation aided by deep learning

 The data set for the medium wave speed comprises of randomly selected subregions (of different areas and rotations) of the full Marmousi model \cite{brougois1990marmousi} and the BP model \cite{billette2004bpmodel}.
 The wave speed in each of the subregions will be mapped (subsampled and rescaled\footnote{The wave speed in each medium example is rescaled by an integer, allowing the coarse solver to be stable with the predetermined $\Delta x$ and $\Delta t$.}) to a $128\times 128$ array, which is regarded as a grid function defined on $h\mathbb{Z}^2\cup [-1,1)^2$, $h=2/128$.
 See Figure~\ref{fig:refence_wave_domain}.

-Figure~\ref{fig:traindatastat} illustrates the statistics in the wave speeds sampled from these two data sets.
 Additionally, we remark that Wu et al. \cite{fomel2020buildingseismicvelo} developed a comprehensive methodology to synthesize the mediums with realistic earth layers and faults.
 Their approach may be use to further enrich the data set.

-For each of the sampled subregions, an initial wave field, $\mathbf{u}_0=(u_0, \partial_t u_0))$ is sampled from the Gaussian pulses of the form:
+\paragraph{$\mathtt{D_0}$:} For each of the sampled subregions, an initial wave field, $\mathbf{u}_0=(u_0, \partial_t u_0))$ is sampled from the Gaussian pulses of the form:

 The pair $(c, \mathbf{u}_0)$ thus sampled is collected in $\mathtt{D_0}.$